nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 You can use this to clear all the entries of your `ZooKeep` book and start the application with a clean slate.

 Format: `clear`

+Expected Outcome:

+Clears all animals from your `ZooKeep` book

 ---